adam-mcdaniel/atom/README.md

 fn day-of-week(m, d, y) {
 	t := [0, 3, 2, 5, 0, 3, 5, 1, 4, 6, 2, 4];

+    # Notice that semicolons go on the end of if statements too
 	if m < 3 { y := y - 1 };

     # The last expression in a function is the value that is returned